evortigosa/AI_devs/README.md

-Machine/Deep Learning implementations for my reference.
+This repository contains Machine/Deep Learning implementations as practical exercises for my reference.
 Based on multiple papers and blog posts used as inspirational resources.